Rheumatoid Arthritis

 Repetitive strain, obesity placing excess load on joints, lack of physical activity, and calcium or vitamin D deficiency.

-Co-existing health conditions such as obesity, osteoporosis, or inflammatory autoimmune conditions may compound the risk of developing Rheumatoid Arthritis.
+Co-existing health conditions such as obesity, osteoporosis, or inflammatory autoimmune conditions may compound the risk.

 When to Seek Emergency Care